cisco-en-programmability/terraform-provider-catalystcenter/docs/data-sources/assurance_events.md

 API, please refer to the Open API specification document https://github.com/cisco-en-programmability/catalyst-center- api-specs/blob/main/Assurance/CE_Cat_Center_Org-AssuranceEvents-1.0.0-resolved.yaml

-- API to fetch the details of an assurance event using event 'id'.
+- API to fetch the details of an assurance event using event *id*.
 For detailed information about the usage of the API, please refer to the Open API specification document https://github.com/cisco-en-programmability/catalyst-center-api- specs/blob/main/Assurance/CE_Cat_Center_Org-AssuranceEvents-1.0.0-resolved.yaml